-KATHRYN HARGETT is a college kid from Alabama, Pushcart nominee, and a Kundiman fellow in poetry.
-Her work has been recognized by universities and organizations such as Princeton University, the Alliance for Young Artists & Writers, the President’s Committee on the Arts and Humanities, the National YoungArts Foundation, the Alabama Writers Forum, the Poetry Society of the United Kingdom, and others.
-Her work has been published in or is forthcoming from Anomaly, |tap| magazine, the Adroit Journal, the Blueshift Journal, A-Minor Magazine, Tinderbox Poetry Journal, Cosmonauts Avenue, and elsewhere.
+KATHRYN HARGETT is an undergraduate at the University of Alabama at Birmingham.
+She has received fellowships from Kundiman and the UAB Honors College, and her work has been nominated for the Best of the Net Anthology.
+Her writing has been recognized by Princeton University, the Alliance for Young Artists & Writers, the President’s Committee on the Arts and Humanities, the National YoungArts Foundation, the Alabama Writers Forum, the Poetry Society of the United Kingdom, and others.
+She reads for Winter Tangerine.
+Her work has been published by or is forthcoming from Anomaly (FKA Drunken Boat), The Adroit Journal, The Miami Rail, Tinderbox Poetry Journal, Cosmonauts Avenue, and elsewhere.

 SHEREEN LEE lives and studies in Taipei.
 Her writing has been recognized by institutions at Princeton University, Cornell University, and Hollins University; her work as a journalist and creative writer has appeared in the Ploughshares blog, Lambda Literary, the Adroit Journal, and others.
 Find her on Twitter @shereen_lee_.